 RTS# output may be used for hardware flow control by setting EFR bit-6 to logic 1.
-When Auto RTS is selected, an interrupt will be generated when the receive FIFO is filled to the programmed trigger level and RTS de-asserts HIGH at the next upper trigger level/hysteresis level.
-RTS# will return LOW when FIFO data falls below the next lower trigger level/hysteresis level.
+When Auto RTS is selected, an interrupt will be generated when the receive FIFO is filled to the selected trigger level and RTS deasserts HIGH at the next upper trigger level.
+RTS# will return LOW when FIFO data falls below the next lower trigger level.
 The RTS# output must be asserted (LOW) before the auto RTS can take effect.
 RTS# pin will function as a general purpose output when hardware flow control is disabled.